-We commit to provide our clients with a consistent quality of service, which means that no matter how small your business or individual needs might be, your affairs are personally overseen by a partner.
+We commit to provide our clients with a consistent quality of service, which means that no matter how small your business or individual needs might be, a partner personally oversees your affairs.
 In practice, this means that your partner will ensure that you are provided with the right skills to help you operate more profitably and tax effectively.
 You will be given a commitment to provide you with timely, expert advice.
-As a result of understanding your needs, your partner will be able to take the initiative and offer pro-active advice.
+As a result of understanding your needs, your partner will be able to take the initiative and offer pro-active advice